Founding History of Alvernia University

 A singular professor who was a pioneer in diversifying the mission at Alvernia was Sister M. Pacelli Staskiel, OSF.
 She was a “bridge professor” – anchored in the liberal arts as a professor of English, but possessing varied interests that paved the way for expansion, growth, and external community recognition.
 Sister Pacelli helped to develop a niche for Alvernia which included professional programs like Business, Criminal Justice, Addictions Studies, Nursing, and Occupational Therapy.
 She welcomed the first male students to campus, and personally mentored adult students who wished to begin, or complete, a baccalaureate degree.
 She was particularly fond of the Criminal Justice program – the first of its kind in the nation, and first to be chaired by a woman.
 This program played a significant role in helping a small college with a weak enrollment to turn around and re-invent itself as a comprehensive university that would always be a step ahead of the need in Berks County.

-Both internally and externally, Alvernia has tried to create a Franciscan culture on campus which points to and reminds the community that we share a rich Franciscan heritage: all around us are the saints, the founders and the places that serve as markers and reminders of our blessed tradition and history.
-Our history encompasses more than a half-century marked by courage, gratitude, faith, and the ability to recognize graced opportunity when God presents it.
-We are on our way into the next half-century with pride, confidence, and gratitude for all that has been entrusted to us.
+Both internally and externally, Alvernia has tried to create a culture on campus which points to and reminds the community that we share a rich Franciscan heritage: all around us are the saints, the founders and the places that serve as markers and reminders of our blessed tradition and history.
+Our history covers more than a half-century marked by courage, gratitude, faith, and the ability to recognize graced opportunity when God presents it.
+We have moved into our second half-century with pride, confidence, and gratitude for all that has been entrusted to us.

 8:00 AM, Sacred Heart Chapel